swilgosz/hanamimastery/data/pages/about.md

 **Those two usually don't play well together**, which makes great open source maintainers and contributors to suffer for working for free.

-[HanamiMastery](https://hanamimastery.com) is a first step, to improve on that field.
+[Hanami Mastery](https://hanamimastery.com) is a first step, to improve on that field.

 ### Rules